Hamzzyy/LaravelBlog/README.md

 ```
 cp .env.example .env
 ```
-Then create the necessary database.
+Then create the necessary database, by default the .env will be configured as blog so feel free to change it or go with the default one.

 ```